mdw-go/spin/README.md

 ```go
 func GoStart()
 ```
+GoStart forwards to a package-level *Spinner (for convenience).

 #### func  Start

 ```go
 func Start()
 ```
+Start forwards to a package-level *Spinner (for convenience).

 #### func  Stop

 ```go
 func Stop()
 ```
+Stop forwards to a package-level *Spinner (for convenience).

 #### type Spinner